 3. Check the design

-Online criminals get very creative and try to get your data from different websites and platforms where you have been logged in recently.
-An easy tool to find out whether your data isn’t public is by checking www.haveibeenpwned.com – in this way you can check for yourself and see whether you are at a higher risk for these kind of online criminal activities.
+Online criminals get very creative and try to get your data from different websites and platforms where you have logged in recently.
+An easy tool to find out whether your data isn’t public is by checking www.haveibeenpwned.com – this way you can check for yourself and see whether you are at a higher risk for these kind of online criminal activities.

 What should I do if I have been scammed?

 Have you been scammed by a scammer or online criminal?
 Unfortunately, we can not ensure that you get the money back.
 We also do not play a role in mediation in this.
 Our advice is that you report the internet fraud to the police.
 To reset your account securely, follow these steps:

 - Contact our fraud team by sending an e-mail to email@example.com.

 - Change the password of the affected accounts